uyar/pathstring/README.rst

 - No distinction between "pure" and "concrete" paths.

+- No explicit distinction between Posix and Windows paths, but paths are always "native" to their platform.

 - Adds a ``Path.rmtree()`` method which invokes ``shutil.rmtree()``
   on the path.
 Actually, since paths are strings, ``shutil.rmtree(path)`` will also work.